Linesight-RL/linesight/README.md

 # Trackmania AI with Reinforcement Learning

+**Please note:** This project is a research work-in-progress and may not receive active support for setup or usage.

 Welcome to our Trackmania AI with Reinforcement Learning project.
 This repository contains the reinforcement learning training code developed by pb4 and [Agade](https://github.com/Agade09).

 **Project Status:** Work-in-Progress (Updated on June 9th, 2023)